PennLINC/grmpy2022/analyses/ImageProcessingPipelines.md

 ## XCP

-- Run on CUBIC by Kahini Mehta
+- Run on CUBIC by Kahini Mehta on 01/07/22

-- Date run: 01/07/22

-- Link to container on CUBIC: /cbica/projects/GRMPY/project/curation/xcp-abcd-container
+- Path to container: /cbica/projects/GRMPY/project/curation/xcp-abcd-container

 - Container version: 0.0.8